amenadiel/google-maps-documentation/docs/SaveWidget.md

 The SaveWidget is only available when signed\_in=true has been passed as a URL parameter in the bootstrap request.

+**Note:** The signed-in maps feature is **deprecated**.
+Versions 3.27 and earlier of the Google Maps JavaScript API continue to support signed-in maps.
+A future version will no longer support signed-in maps, and will not support saving a place directly from within your website.
+Read more about [signed-in maps](https://developers.google.com/maps/documentation/javascript/signedin).

 This class extends [MVCObject](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/MVCObject.md).

 Constructor